-This is an annual fellowship of $9,500 (CDN) - amount may vary from year to year - to help support an outstanding student from the Peoples Republic of China, including Hong Kong, entering the Graduate Certificate in Biotechnology program or the M.Sc.
+This is an annual fellowship of around $7,000 (CDN) - amount will vary from year to year - to help support an outstanding student from the Peoples Republic of China, including Hong Kong, entering the Graduate Certificate in Biotechnology program or the M.Sc.
 (Applied) in Biotechnology program.
 Recipients are expected to return to their home country after the completion of their studies.
 Preference will be given to students entering at the Certificate level.
 Information on the application procedure is available through the department.

 Funding opportunities for international students are scarce at McGill and international students should be self-sufficient or obtain funding from an international agency or their home country.
-A good source of information for international students can be found at the McGill International Student Services, not only on financial issues but immigration, health insurance, etc. Funfing inforamtion can also be found at: www.mcgill.ca/gradapplicants/funding/international or www.mcgill.ca/gps/funding/students-postdocs#international.
+A good source of information for international students can be found at the McGill International Student Services, not only on financial issues but immigration, health insurance, etc. Funfing information can also be found at: http://www.mcgill.ca/gradapplicants/international/international.
 Most of the available funding from provincial and federal agencies is offered to Canadians and permanent residents only.
-The Canadian Bureau for International Education (CBIE) produces a brochure entitled “Study in Canada”, available on their web site upon request.
 General information may be found in various Canadian consulates and embassy offices abroad.
 The Commonwealth Scholarship & Fellowship Plan (CSFP) provides opportunities for students from Commonwealth countries to study in other countries also part of the Commonwealth.
 It is therefore strongly recommended to international applicants to seek funding opportunities to study overseas with their respective government or through international agencies.

 Differential Fee Waivers